Men’s soccer: Michael Prosuk’s last-minute goal wins Buckeyes opener over Pittsburgh

 Goalkeeper Parker Siegfried played a large role in keeping the Buckeyes in the game.

 The goalie picked up five saves on the night, diving to block shots on multiple occasions.
-He looks to build off his 2016 campaign when he earned All-Big Ten Rookie Team honors.
+It was the kind of start the keeper from Granville, Ohio, was looking for to build off his 2016 campaign when he earned All-Big Ten Rookie Team honors.

 Siegfried said he felt more confident and comfortable in goal than ever before.

-“When I started tonight from the warm-up on, I just felt like I wasn’t going to get scored on,” Siegfried said.
+“When I started tonight from the warmup on, I just felt like I wasn’t going to get scored on,” Siegfried said.

 Siegfried’s premonition came to fruition as he notched his fourth career shutout.

-The players and crowd were ecstatic in the aftermath of the Buckeyes’ opening victory, but Bleum wants to make sure his team stays grounded.
+The players and crowd were ecstatic in the aftermath of the Buckeyes’ opening victory, but Bluem wanted to make sure his team stays grounded.

-“You got to just take them one game at a time,” Bleum said.
+“You got to just take them one game at a time,” Bluem said.
 “Don’t get too high, don’t get too low.”